kurokobo/psdify/Docs/docs/cmdlets/New-DifyKnowledge.md

 # New-DifyKnowledge

+!!! warning

+    This help was primarily created by a generative AI.
+It may contain partially inaccurate expressions.

 ## SYNOPSIS

-Add new empty knowledge to the workspace.
+Create new empty knowledge to the workspace.

 ## SYNTAX